 When I first started my blog, it was meant to be a personal reflection of thoughts.
 With the passage of time however, it gained popularity among the masses and connected really well with students across exams.
-It is now a free platform for UPSC, SSC and Railway exam aspirants.
+It is now a free platform for exam aspirants.
 If you feel a connect with it or have any queries pertaining to any Government exam, drop by and post your concern.
 I’ll address it at the earliest and will try to guide you through your exam preparation.

 This platform is meant to assist aspirants across regions.
 No aspirant should ever be left out of the race just because he/she doesn’t happen to reside in a plush city or doesn’t have access to coaching.
 Before one sits to face competition, there should be equality in opportunity in so far as guidance is concerned.